villena-francis/decont/README.md

     - The list of urls is available in `data/urls`
 - Download the contaminants database
     - `https://bioinformatics.cnio.es/data/courses/decont/contaminants.fasta.gz`
+- Remove all sequences corresponding to small nuclear RNAs from the contaminants list before using it
+    - Make sure you don't mix "small nuclear" and "small nucleolar"
 - Merge the fastqs from the same sample into a single file
 - Remove the adapters from the data (cutadapt in conda)
 - Index the contaminants database (star in conda, as if it were a genome)